Signs and symptoms of multiple sclerosis: Pain

+MS patients may also be experiencing pain from comorbidity causes.

 Pain can be severe and debilitating, and can have a profound effect on the quality of life and mental health of those affected.

 Certain types of pain are thought to sometimes appear after a lesion to the ascending or descending tracts that control the transmission of painful stimulus, such as the anterolateral system, but many other causes are also possible.

-The most prevalent types of pain are thought to be headaches (43%), dysesthetic limb pain (26%), back pain (20%), painful spasms (15%), painful Lhermitte's phenomenon (16%) and Trigeminal Neuralgia (3%).
+The most prevalent types of pain are thought to be headaches (43%), dysesthetic limb pain (26%), back pain (20%), painful spasms (15%) such as the MS Hug, painful Lhermitte's phenomenon (16%) and Trigeminal Neuralgia (3%).
 These authors did not however find enough data to quantify the prevalence of painful optic neuritis.

 Acute pain is mainly due to optic neuritis, trigeminal neuralgia, Lhermitte's sign or dysesthesias.
 Subacute pain is usually secondary to the disease and can be a consequence of spending too much time in the same position, urinary retention, or infected skin ulcers.
 Chronic pain is common and harder to treat.